Capital of the French Riviera

 An ideal place to relax surrounded by greenery while the children play.

 In the middle of the "coulée verte", discover this space equipped with 128 water jets on 3.000m² The Water Mirror.
 A paradise for children in summer, if they wish to cool off, and for older children a place not to be missed for a photo.
 During the year, sound and light shows are organised.

 Heading towards the sea, the Promenade du Paillon ends at the Jardin Albert 1er.

-In the centre of the latter is the Théâtre de Verdure, a centenary monument symbolising the attachment of the County of Nice to France.
-Built in 1945 facing the sea, the theatre serves as a venue for concerts, theatre and shows, such as the Nice Jazz Festival.
+In the center of the latter is located the Théâtre de Verdure, monument of the centenary symbol of the attachment of the County of Nice to France.
+Built in 1945 facing the sea, the theater is used as a venue for concerts, theater, shows, such as the Nice Jazz Festival.